Calvary Chapel – Leesville, SC – Wednesday Night Service September 2nd, 2020

 In Genesis 23, we saw the story of the death of Sarah, and Abraham’s purchase of the cave of Machpelah near Mamre as a family burial place in the Land of Promise.

-Genesis 24 – A Man with a Mission
+Genesis 24 – A Man on a Mission

 Now here in Genesis 24, we find the story of Abraham sending his trusted service to the land of Haran out of which God had called Abraham over a half-century before.
 In preparing this lesson, God really stretched me.
 Those familiar with my Bible studies, know that my usual practice is to teach sixty-seven lessons on one verse.
 In this instance, I’m going to switch that around and teach one lesson on sixty-seven verses.
 So with that challenge before us, I suppose we’d better set out on it.